MiddletonCommunityVoice/services-list/content/disabilities/government-website.md

 - Nationwide
 contact:
   phone:
+  - Online only
   web_addresses:
   - https://www.gov.uk/search?q=disabilities
 ---

 ### Information
 Lots of advice and help advice.
-All the services in one place.
+Lots of services in one place.
 DVLA / PIP and others
+See website for phone numbers.